caalo/ChRisF/README.md

 #### Directly from the software

 *ChRisF_learner* trains our CRF under partial feedback or full information environments on the chunking dataset (https://www.clips.uantwerpen.be/conll2000/chunking/).
 The data is already in the folder.
+Outputs a model file in `.crf` format.

-*ChRisF_decoder* decodes the model (in .crf extension) via standard Viterbi decoding.
+*ChRisF_decoder* decodes the `.crf` model via standard Viterbi decoding.

 Arguments for the learner: